nrfconnect/sdk-nrf/applications/nrf_desktop/doc/config_channel.rst

 * set - Used to write configurable options.
 * fetch - Used to read the values of options from the device.

-Both transactions can be used to trigger a device to perform an activity, but fetch transaction can ensure that such activity is completed.
+Both transactions can be used to trigger a device to perform an activity, but the fetch transaction can ensure that such activity is completed.

 Transaction forwarding
 **********************